My name is Tim. Only the FCC and my mother call me Timothy (and my mother only when she's mad at me ).

 Almost thirty years later, it's probably time to upgrade to Extra (and I no longer have to drive to Boston to take the test...unless I want to for old time's sake).

 Until May of 2014, I'd been off the air for about 13 years due to other things that demanded my time (family, job, band, etc etc).
-A few weeks back while cleaning my garage, I opened a box that had my IC-706 in it and at that moment, I knew I needed to get back on the air.
+While cleaning my garage (finally!), I opened a box that had my IC-706 in it and at that moment, I knew I needed to get back on the air.

 A week later, with a barebones, thrown together station, I answered W1AW/1 calling CQ for my first contact after a 13 year hiatus...not exactly Spratly Island but I think it was an appropriate way to restart a great hobby nonetheless.